tamsky/rhodecode-enterprise-ce/docs/contributing/dev-setup.rst

 Install some required libraries
 -------------------------------

-There are some required drivers that we need to install to test RhodeCode under different types of databases.
+There are some required drivers and dev libraries that we need to install to test RhodeCode under different types of databases.
 For example in Ubuntu we need to install the following.

 required libraries::